JoshW-dev/adam/readme.md

 Clicker/typer bot seems to be working, test with instagram uploads

 ## MVP

 App webscrapes news and generates an image daily.
 Hosted online (starting on github)
 - midjourney for image generation from tags
+- need python package for taking screenshot and clicking right area
 - react frontend
 - python django backend
 -   python library for webscrapping and condensing text to tags